Some musical equipment just sounds like home. You’ve heard it so many times it sounds natural, as if it had always been there.

 When it comes to iconic snare drums, Ludwig is the brand that immediately comes to mind.
-Ludwig snares like the Supraphonic, introduced in 1958, and Black Beauty, introduced in 1920, are still among the most desirable snares to play or record within the studio.
+Snares like the Supraphonic, introduced in 1958, and Black Beauty, introduced in 1920, are still among the most legendary snares to play or record in the studio.

-While both snare drums are held in high regard by drummers, they possess distinct differences that make each unique and special in their own way.
+While both snare drums are held high in the Mount Olympus of snares by drummers, they possess distinct sonic qualities that make each unique in its own way.

 In this article, I'll share my personal experience using both snares on different occasions.
 I'd bought the former myself and was gifted the latter by an elder brother quite a while ago.

 I've used both for both live sets with my band and our studio sessions.
-So you can say that I have plenty of experience with both the Supraphonic and the Black Beauty.
+So you can say that I have plenty of experience with both the Supraphonic and the Black Beauty, let me share it with you.

 Supraphonic